Breast Implant Removal

 If your past set of implants never gave you any trouble, we will also try to place the implant in the same capsule as the previous one.

 This is often not possible for patients with capsular contracture, as it would naturally fail to relieve the pain, soreness, or other symptoms.
-In these cases, we can still try to leave the capsule inside the breast, and place the implant somewhere else — for example, if the original set was below the muscle, we can now place it over the muscle.
+In these cases, we may either remove the old capsule before placing the new implant, or we may place the implant somewhere else — for example, if the original set was below the muscle, we can now place it over the muscle.

 Usually, a removal and replacement procedure is not much longer than a regular breast augmentation.
 You can also expect the recovery to be very similar.

 A capsulectomy involves removing the entire capsule around the implant, which is much harder and more invasive.
-As a result, I generally only perform it when we need to do it, and will try to find a way to avoid it.
+As a result, I generally only perform it when we need to do it.

 Why?
 Essentially, it creates a lot more trauma on the body.
 Instead of simply sliding the implant out, we will need to cut the capsule away from the rest of the breast tissue.
 This causes more pain and more bleeding.
-Because of this, we rarely do a removal, capsulectomy, and replacement all at once.
+Not every patient is a candidate to under a removal, capsulectomy, replacement, and a lift all at once.

-This procedure can only be done under general anesthesia, and you may need to stay at the hospital overnight.
+This procedure can only be done under general anesthesia.
 Likewise, the recovery period will also be much longer.

 A capsulectomy may become necessary if: